How Does a Home Warranty Work? Claims Process & What to Expect

 Items that aren't working when coverage starts won't be covered even after the waiting period.
 Companies may send an inspector to document the condition of your systems before approving coverage.

 Schedule a professional inspection of major systems before your coverage begins to document their working condition.
 This protects you if a company later claims an issue was pre-existing.
+Review the maintenance requirements in your contract immediately so you stay compliant from day one.

 Smart Savings Made Simple!